 Q: How does your church honor mothers on Mother's Day?
 How do you honor mothers while still being sensitive to those for whom Mother's Day is a difficult day?

 About the author:

-Leigh Powers is a pastor's wife, Bible study and devotional author, freelance editor, and mother of three from small-town West Texas.
+Leigh Powers is a pastor's wife, Bible study and devotional author, freelance editor, and mother of three from Houston, Texas.
 She is passionate about helping women find hope and healing by meeting God in his word.
-You can connect with Leigh on Facebook, Twitter, or follow her at her blog My Life.
+You can connect with Leigh on Facebook or Twitter, or follow her at her blog, My Life.
 His Story (www.leighpowers.com).